DLBronson/vscode-custom-css/README.md

 I feel this type of setup removes uncertainty and replaces it with Something the programmer and machine is can trust.
 A single source for all dimensions that's easy The machinist to find

+Friday when I received a PCR for this job I jumped on it, to correct it But I had a knot in my stomach because I knew this job was going to be a PCR nightmare for me Because 80% of the programming and planning for this setup It's not mine.
+I'll explain, this program is like a snowball, Each time apart passes the programming department that looks like this elbow This program is adapted to fit that part and in the process the remnants of previous programming Are not removed from the master cam file leaving the file bloated with unnecessary redundant Origins, toolpath and cutters.